GCWild/vga-filter/README.md

 Most boss drops and notable items have bespoke icons with appropriate colours added to them.
 Drops with nominal value have exceptions added to them to produce a satisfying rush when they drop.

+This filter is not compatible with the filterscape website, you will need to make changes to it with a text editor.

 # Installation